 A Home Energy Audit Now Cuts Heating Costs, Ice Dams LaterWe know what's coming.
 But with any luck, it won't be nearly as severe as last winter.
 Still, our drop in temperatures should be a sign of action we can take now to help save heating dollars in the months ahead.
 Never before have homeowners had more tools and technology to check their homes for heating problems and poor insulation.
 Both deficiencies will contribute to costly heating bills and the formation of ice dams.

 Deep Freeze Leaving Minnesotans With Ice Dam Headaches This month's up-and-down temperatures have ice on roofs pouring down into Minnesota homes.
 Experts say ice dams are worse this winter than they've been in years.
 Randy Schmit with the Ice Dam Removal Guys says it’s almost as bad as three years ago, when it was “horrendous.”

+Best Ways To Go Green And Save MoneyReduce your carbon footprint.
+Go green.
+Recycle, reduce, reuse.
+Save the planet.
+These are just some of the popular sayings we've heard over the years about protecting our environment and they've seemed to make a difference as the "green movement" grows bigger and bigger year after year.
+The most significant impact may be the awareness raised about protecting the Earth, but the money-saving side effect has been a plus too.
 That's why we wanted to share 10 of the best ways to go green and save some green.
 We've talked with some experts in fields of energy efficiency and sustainable living -- Mary Morse, the Communications Director at the Neighborhood Energy Connection (NEC) in the Twin Cities, and the folks over at ENERGY STAR as well as the Worldwatch Institute in Washington, D.C. -- to help us bring you some easy ways to go green and save you money.